 - Meal Plan: All students living on campus are required to have a meal plan.
 Please refer to the Campus Auxiliary Services website regarding the various meal plans available.

 - Health Insurance: All students enrolled in at least 12 credits are required to have some form of personal health insurance.
 The College generally bills students for health insurance on the fall semester bill, unless a student's first full-time semester at SUNY New Paltz occurs in the spring semester.
 This fee may be waived if the student is covered under his/her family's policy or has a personal policy.
 The student must provide proof of that coverage using the online waiver form on his/her my.newpaltz.edu account.
 The waiver must be submitted by the end of the second week of the semester.
-Waiver requests submitted after that date will not be honored.
+Waiver requests submitted after the deadline will not be honored.
 All international students registered at SUNY New Paltz must accept the Foreign Health Insurance offered by the College.

-- Overseas Program Health Insurance: SUNY System policy requires that any student enrolled in a SUNY Study Abroad program must have this insurance coverage.
+- Study Abroad Overseas Health Insurance: SUNY System policy requires that any student enrolled in a SUNY Study Abroad program must have this insurance coverage.
 Students who believe that they have comparable coverage may apply for a waiver through the Center for International Programs.
 Waivers must be submitted no later than the second week of the current semester.

 - Late Registration: A student may register for the first time with the written permission of the instructor and department chair (see Academic Calendar for specific dates).
 The fee is $40.00.